"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 I had my head in a toilet.

-Just because I had four, thick sandwiches, a family sized bag of Doritos, three glasses of milk, and every pickle and banana in the house, who knew all that food would use my stomach as a trampoline and catapult back out of my mouth?
+Just because I had four, thick sandwiches, a family-sized bag of Doritos, three glasses of milk, and every pickle and banana in the house, who knew all that food would use my stomach as a trampoline and catapult back out of my mouth?

 When Dad had come into the bathroom, our eyes met briefly (I think) before I had my face back in the porcelain.
 Then he left and started questioning everyone there.

 First was Mr. Logan (it was hard to hear between the retching and the flushing) and why he didn't recognize my scent right off.
 The chemicals they sprayed us down with apparently wiped us clean of scents.
-Guess they didn't want anyone having a "flavor" they didn't need to or something.
+Guess they didn't want anyone having a "flavor" they didn't like or something.